 Our Analysis and Test Results

 The Arc'teryx Gamma LT pants are made with an 88% Nylon / 12% Elastane blend.
 This pair comes in size 0-14 in the Regular inseam (32"), as well as 0-10 in Short and 6-12 in Tall inseams.
-Arc'teryx doesn't specify what length the Short and Tall inseams are, and we find their limited choices in the different inseams a bit perplexing.
-Note that not all colors are available in all inseams either.
+Arc'teryx doesn't specify what length the short and tall inseams are, and we find their limited choices in the different inseams a bit perplexing.

 Some fit notes: Arc'teryx sizing seems to be different from most American companies but in line with another big Canadian brand, Lululemon.
 We originally purchased this pant in our "American" size 2, but it was way too snug.
 We returned it and tried a size 4 (our regular Lululemon size), and it fits much better, though still trim.
 If you want these on the loose side to squeeze a base layer underneath them, you may have to go up two sizes from your regular American size.
 Also note that this pant has a high rise, and while it fits nicely under a backpacking waistbelt, we didn't like rock climbing in it as much because there was too much going on right at the waist.